sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : A small library of MetaFont sources
+Short desc    : A small library of MetaFont sources
 URL          : http://tug.org/texlive/
-Лицензия     : Knuth
+License      : Knuth
-Описание     : A collection of miscellaneous MetaFont source, including the
+Descript     : A collection of miscellaneous MetaFont source, including the
              : means to generate the logo font that is used for MetaFont and
              : MetaPost.
 ```